jjalt/exercise/doc.md

-This documentation describes how to use the Jill's automatic shoebrush.
+This documentation explains how to use the Jill's automatic toothbrush.

 Note that this shoebrush requires moxie to use for children, adults, pets and wildlife.